syntio/lab-publisher-outbox-pattern/README.md

 Meaning, we could skip the outbox table in this process and use the Publisher in real-time to track changes, form domain events according to an event type and publish these events in order to Kafka.

+More information about the Dataphos Data Platform, including Dataphos Publisher, can be found [here](https://docs.dataphos.com/).

 ### Workflow

 For this purpose, a Spring application was created with routes for standard CRUD operations for Orders.